mendix/docs/content/en/docs/appstore/modules/mobile-sso.md

 * Supports [native mobile apps](/refguide/mobile/introduction-to-mobile-technologies/native-mobile/)
 * User role assignment from your IdP
-* If you are building a Progressive Web Application (PWA), you do not need the Mobile SSO module, but you only need the OIDC SSO module.
+* If you are building a Progressive Web Application (PWA), you do not need the Mobile SSO module, but you only need the OIDC SSO module

 #### 1.2.2 Limitations

 The Mobile SSO module has the following limitations:

-* Mendix sessions in the mobile app do not time out
+* Mendix sessions in the mobile app do not time out.
 * Mobile SSO module does not support any other protocol except OIDC.
-* It doesn't support IdPs that lack Custom Callback URLs, such as Facebook.
+* It doesn not support IdPs that lack Custom callback URLs, such as Facebook.
 * Private use URI Schemes as per [RFC8252, section 7.1](https://datatracker.ietf.org/doc/html/rfc8252#section-7.1) are not used.
 * Approximately 5% of sign in attempts for the iOS app are unsuccessful, resulting in an error message indicating failure to sign in.
 However, a subsequent attempt usually leads to successful sign in.